SMASH3D/cyclogang/README.md

 ## Kibana
 http://cyclogang.localhost:81

-## Read logs
-You can access Nginx and Symfony application logs in the following directories on your host machine:

-cyclogang/logs/nginx
-cyclogang/logs/symfony

 ## Use xdebug!
 To use xdebug change the line "docker.host:127.0.0.1" in docker-compose.yml and replace 127.0.0.1 with your machine ip address.
 If your IDE default port is not set to 5902 you should do that, too.